CobyPowers/anarchy/README.md

 # Anarchy

-Anarchy is a fork of the project [Omarchy](https://omarchy.org) with slightly different packages and configuration files.
-The creator of this fork wanted to preserve what makes Omarchy great while providing a custom spin to the system experience.
+Anarchy is a fork of the project [Anarchy](https://anarchy.org) with slightly different packages and configuration files.
+The creator of this fork wanted to preserve what makes Anarchy great while providing a custom spin to the system experience.

 ## License